PhilipPartsch/open-someip-spec/src/someip-sd.rst

 * The event messages of field notifiers shall be sent on subscriptions (field and not pure event).
 * If a subscription was already valid and is updated by a Subscribe Eventgroup entry, no initial events shall be sent.
 * Receiving Stop Subscribe / Subscribe combinations trigger initial events of field notifiers.
+* The initial events shall be sent after the Subscribe Eventgroup Ack.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_1167